vitorstabile/logic-programming-basics/README.md

 #### <a name="chapter5part2"></a>Chapter 5 - Part 2: Next Step

-I elaborated some tutorial for some programming languages, approaching just the logic programming concepts of the language (Sequential Structures, Conditional Structures, Repetitive Structures, Vectors nad Matrices).
+I elaborated some tutorial for some programming languages, approaching just the logic programming concepts of the language (Sequential Structures, Conditional Structures, Repetitive Structures, Vectors and Matrices).

 - [C][c-url]
 - [C++][cpp-url]